DreamOfTheRedChamber/system-design-interviews/MicroSvcs_Kubernetes.md

 ### Use case
 * Container design model: When users want to run multiple applications in a container, they should first think whether they could be designed as multiple containers in a pod.
 * All containers inside a pod share the same network namespace.
 So network related configuration and management could be completed inside pod namespace.
+* Anything in the machine level (network, storage, security, orchestration) or Linux namespace level.

 #### Sample: War and webapp
 * Problem: Java web depends on a war.
 It needs to be put under Tomcat's webapps directory.